BugBattle/iOS-SDK/README.md

 This creates an .xcworkspace file for your app.
 Use this file for all future development on your application.

-The BugBattle SDK is almost installed successfully.
+The Gleap SDK is almost installed successfully.
 Let's carry on with the initialization 🎉

 Open your XCode project (.xcworkspace) and open your App Delegate (AppDelegate.swift)